ubemacapuno/fifo-buddy-app/README.md

     </td>
   </tr>

-## Proposal:
+## Description:
-FIFO Buddy will be an inventory management and equipment maintenance web application that will allow users to add and update items, item details (part numbers, expiration dates, etc.), as well as equipment information (serial numbers, scheduled maintenance dates, etc.).
+FIFO Buddy will be a full-stack inventory management and equipment maintenance web application that will allow users to add and update items, item details (part numbers, expiration dates, etc.), as well as equipment information (serial numbers, scheduled maintenance dates, etc.).
 It will utilize CRUD operations, authentication, and RESTful APIs.

 The inspiration for this project came from my background in the pharmaceutical and medical device manufacturing, where material expiry and equipment maintenance are highly regulated.
 This application will help users to stay up-to-date with their inventory management and maintenance schedules.

-## How It Will Be Made:
+## How It's Made:

 **Front-End:** React (current version is EJS)